BoHauHuang/SignalAndSystem/README.md

-# SignalAndSystem
-## The final project - keyboard
+# The final project - keyboard
-<ul> A keyboard recongnizes your input by vibrations from different place.</ul>
+<h4>A keyboard recongnizes your input by vibrations from different place.</h4>